jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 $BBOXDB_HOME/bin/cli.sh -action create_table -table osmgroup_trains
 ```

-Afterward you can start the import of the data stream into BBoxDB.
+Afterward, you can start the import of the data stream into BBoxDB.

 ```
 $BBOXDB_HOME/bin/bboxdb_execute.sh org.bboxdb.tools.network.ImportAuTransport "<Your-API-Key>" lightrail:buses:metro:nswtrains:ferries:trains <cluster-contact-point> <your-cluster-name> osmgroup 2
 ```

-__Note__: The `2` at the end of the command means, that the data source is pulled every 2 seconds and the data is imported into BBoxDB.
+__Note__: The `2` at the end of the command means that the data source is pulled every 2 seconds, and the data is imported into BBoxDB.

 # Perform Queries on the Data Stream